 On Canvas Editing of Shapes¶

-As detailed further in the Tool Options, there’s a difference between path shapes and specialised vector shapes that make it easy to have perfect ellipses, rectangles and more.
+As detailed further in the Tool Options, there’s a difference between path shapes and specialized vector shapes that make it easy to have perfect ellipses, rectangles and more.

-Path shapes can be recognised by the different nodes they have.
+Path shapes can be recognized by the different nodes they have.